chrishenri/rw3d_manual/docs/source/methods.rst

 RW3D is using fluxes described on an Eulerian grid.
 Fluxes in each considered direction (:math:`\mathbf{q}`) must be provided at each face of each cell of the Eulerian grid (see figure :ref:`finite-difference_cell`).
 Fluxes are then estimated at the particle location (:math:`\mathbf{q}_p`) using the interpolation schemes described in :ref:`Flux interpolation`.
+Using a simple linear interpolation scheme has been shown to be consistent with the finite difference formulation of the flow equation and conserves mass locally in each cell (:ref:`Pollock88`).

 Particle fluxes are then subsequently used to estimate the velocity of a particle (:math:`v_p(\mathbf{x}_{p})`) by simple scaling by the local porosity/water content (:math:`\phi`):